kzlsahin/mySociety/README.md

 A java Tile Map 2D Game Engine draft written with Processing 3.4 (https://processing.org/).

 Started with the idea to solve the problem of how to render an isometric tilemap.
-Everything started with pen and a sketch paper, drawing lines and trying to figure out the right algoritm to sort the tiles in such a way that the map is seen as if a 3d image.
+Everything started with pen and a sketch paper, drawing lines and trying to figure out the right algorithm to sort the tiles in such a way that the map is seen as if a 3d image.

 The script is workng smoothly however, everything is only the begining.